 - Fetal Magnetic Resonance Imaging (MRI) is also used in some potential diagnoses to help assess the heart and surrounding structures.
 An MRI can help to complement the information learned through ultrasound.

-Additionally, some unborn babies may benefit from medical in utero interventions, which include drug management of potentially life-threatening fetal arrhythmias and treatment of heart failure.
+Additionally, some unborn babies may benefit from medical in utero interventions, which include drug management of potentially life-threatening prenatal arrhythmias and treatment of heart failure.

 Prenatal Cardiac Care Through Birth and Infancy